noise-lab/security-course/docs/agenda.md

 * Lecture Coverage: Ethics
 * Reading Discussion: Bit-by-Bit
    * How do the ethical considerations in this paper apply to the development and deployment of AI systems?
    * What are the implications of the ethical considerations in this paper for the design of privacy-preserving systems?
+   * Not Covered: DMCA, SDMI Challenge Case Study, etc. (to be continued in later lectures)
 * Debate: Data Breaches
 * Authentication
   * Assignment: Public Key Infrastructure
   * PKI Overview
   * Modern Authentication: OAuth
-* Not Covered: DMCA, SDMI Challenge Case Study, etc. (to be continued in later lectures)
+  * Topics NOT covered: symmetric key crypto, legacy cryptosystems, the number theory of RSA/public key crypto, etc.